skygear-demo/deprecated-swift-chat-demo/TUTORIAL.md

 - `fetchUserConversation(conversation: SKYConversation, completion: SKYChatUserConversationCompletion?)`

 ## Part 10 - Participants of conversation
-We can retreive all the IDs of the participants by accessing the `participantIds` of `SKYConversation` under `SKYUserConversation`:
+We can retrieve all the IDs of the participants by accessing the `participantIds` of `SKYConversation` under `SKYUserConversation`:

 ```swift
 let userconversation: SKYUserConversation? = nil